rcl-ssl/docs/api/get-certificate.md

 # Get a Certificate
 **V8.0**

-In this section, you will learn how to order and get a certificate by its name.
+In this section, you will learn how to get a certificate by its name.

 ## Prerequisites